Summer registration is now open!

 Email Maya at FeatherPressAmherst@Gmail.com with your artist’s name, age, and programming week(s) of interest to reserve their space for Summer Art Adventures.

-A completed Studio Emergency Contact & Waiver Form is required for artists to be dropped off for in-person studio programs.
-This form will be sent via email, along with payment details and directions & parking information.
-The Emergency Contact & Waiver Form may be completed at home and a digital copy emailed in.
-Alternatively, copies of the form are available at the studio to fill out at drop-off on the first day of programming your child attends.
+A completed and signed release form is required for artists to be dropped off for in-person programs.
+The release form is shared via email, along with payment details, and directions & parking information.
+The completed form may be emailed, mailed, or brought to the studio.
+Copies are also available to fill out on the first day of programming attended.

 Sibling Discount